ongres/stackgres/doc/content/en/04-production-installation/05-upgrade-via-helm/_index.md

 #### 1.2.0

 * stackgres.io/v1/SGBackup
-    * `.status.sgBackupConfig.baseBackups.performance.maxDiskBandwitdh` has been deprecated and replaced by `.status.sgBackupConfig.baseBackups.performance.maxDiskBandwidth`
+    * `.status.sgBackupConfig.baseBackups.performance.maxDiskBandwitdh` has been deprecated and is replaced by `.status.sgBackupConfig.baseBackups.performance.maxDiskBandwidth`
-    * `.status.sgBackupConfig.baseBackups.performance.maxNetworkBandwitdh` has been deprecated and replaced by `.status.sgBackupConfig.baseBackups.performance.maxNetworkBandwidth`
+    * `.status.sgBackupConfig.baseBackups.performance.maxNetworkBandwitdh` has been deprecated and is replaced by `.status.sgBackupConfig.baseBackups.performance.maxNetworkBandwidth`
 * stackgres.io/v1/SGBackupConfig
-    * `.spec.baseBackups.performance.maxDiskBandwitdh` has been deprecated and replaced by `.spec.baseBackups.performance.maxDiskBandwidth`
+    * `.spec.baseBackups.performance.maxDiskBandwitdh` has been deprecated and is replaced by `.spec.baseBackups.performance.maxDiskBandwidth`
-    * `.spec.baseBackups.performance.maxNetworkBandwitdh` has been deprecated and replaced by `.spec.baseBackups.performance.maxNetworkBandwidth`
+    * `.spec.baseBackups.performance.maxNetworkBandwitdh` has been deprecated and is replaced by `.spec.baseBackups.performance.maxNetworkBandwidth`
 * stackgres.io/v1/SGCluster:
     * `.status.labelPrefix` with default value of an empty string.
 * stackgres.io/v1/SGDistributedLogs: